Working Holiday Visas Australians

 Documents you have to submit

-- You are allowed to engage in study or training programs but the total duration of such programs should not exceed three months.
+- You may, if you so wish, engage in study or training programmes in Belgium.
+The total duration of such programmes, however, may not exceed 3 months.